 - Customer Repeat Rates, and more

 It is the most accurate and reliable market research you can obtain because it is updated in real-time and is a view of your actual customer behavior.

 If you are running a campaign to increase your daily lunchtime visits, you’ll be able to get an accurate view of traffic counts during lunchtime hours and which way it is trending.

-If you operate multiple locations, you can use the data to compare traffic and dwell times of different locations.
-You can also use the data to help make more efficient staffing and purchasing decisions.
+If you operate multiple locations, you can use the data to compare traffic and dwell times of different places.

 The Value of Detailed Presence Analytics

 As you can see, this will allow you to create powerful marketing campaigns that will speak much more clearly to each of your audience segments.

-You will not only define and differentiate your most valuable customers, but you can speak to them in an effective way that they will understand and engage with, persuading them to keep coming back.
+You will be able to define and differentiate your most valuable customers.
+You can speak to them in a practical way that they will understand and engage with, persuading them to keep coming back.

 So as you can see, presence analytics can be extremely valuable, giving you a more accurate understanding of who your customers are and how they are behaving in your establishment.